The Big Spin: Set and music

+When Pat Finn became the new host, the set was changed so there would be a blue tiled floor, the audience was split in two sections with the number 2000 integrated into the set.
+The first zero in two-thousand actually consists of the wheel itself with a gallery of pictures behind it.
+Next to the number is a big screen that rises above the ground to show Pat and Maiquel entering the stage when Jackie Taylor announces their names.
+The Big Spin 2000 set looked similar to the Musical Cliptastic Countdown set from Phineas and Ferb.

+The final set, introduced in 2004 with Aces High, had the big wheel hidden behind a set of doors until it was time to spin the wheel.

 The original theme song, composed by T.J.
 Knowles, was used from 1985 to 1991.
 The second theme song was used from 1991 to 1994.
 The third theme song was used from 1995 to 1998.
-The fourth theme song was a revamped version of one of the prize cues used on The Price Is Right, while the final theme was composed by Tim Mosher and Stoker.
+The fourth theme song was a revamped version of one of the prize cues used on The Price Is Right which lasted from early 1999 to November 8, 2003, while the final theme was composed by Tim Mosher and Stoker from November 15, 2003 to January 10, 2009.

 During its earlier years, the show featured certain licensed music as some of the cues; e.g., the show used Bebu Silvetti's "Spring Rain", and, whenever the wheel would be spun, the music was from NFL Films.

 When Jonathan Goodson Productions took over the program, the well-known "clangs and whoops" sound, also from The Price Is Right, were used whenever a contestant won the top prize.
 When it filmed in Sacramento, clanging cymbals and noisemakers would be heard during such an occasion (sometimes an alarm or a fire raid siren would be heard, as well).